AhmadWaleed/mailmerge/README.md

 * Batch Mail Template

-MailMerge uses its own email placeholdrer template for recipients custom attributes (variables) because of different integration of MSP so you don't have to worry about syntax different services.
+MailMerge uses its own email placeholder template for recipients custom attributes (variables) because of different integration of MSP so you don't have to worry about syntax different services.

 - Syntax
 `<% attribute.custom_attribute_name %>`